phetsims/geometric-optics/doc/model.md

 Since the language of optics is confusing, and terms overlap with those used in software development, it is worthwhile to define some terms used throughout the simulation.

-**Optic**: an optical element or optical component in an optical instrument or system
+**Optic**: an optical element or optical component in an optical instrument or system (e.g. lens, mirror)

 **Optical Axis:** The straight horizontal line passing through the center of curvature and pole of an optical element.
 It is also called the "principal axis".